-• Type: only contain items of number TYPE.
+- Type: only contain items of number TYPE.

-• Dimension: are single/multi-dimensioned.
+- Dimension: are single/multi- dimensioned.

-Size: pre-defined upper and lower extents.
+- Size: pre-defined upper extents; minimum elements assumed as 1.

-• Access: indexed by integers.
+- Access: indexed by integers starting at 0.

+- Shape: bounded by [...] and may be nested.

 Arrays are created in two ways; explicitly from dictionary definitions of the object, implicitly from usage in the expression language, or explicitly using a function.